Narendra725/testing/README.md

-process:
+# process
     --> changes from fbranch1.

     --> changes from fbranch2

-findings:
+# findings

      done the changes from fbranch1 and fbranch2.

      created a pull request to main branch from both the branches.

-     when first opened a pull request from fbranch1 ,there were no conflicts and there were notifications while creating a pull request saying that there has been changes in the
+     when first opened a pull request from fbranch1 ,there were no conflicts and there were notifications while creating

+     a pull request saying that there has been changes in the

      feature branches to the main branches ,so compare them and pull the changes before raising the merge request.